AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 ---
 # Installing and configuring document services {#installing-and-configuring-document-services}

-AEM Forms provides a set of OSGi services to accomplish different document level operations, for example, services to create, assemble, distribute, and archive PDF documents, add digital signatures to limit access to documents, and decode barcoded forms.
+AEM Forms provides a set of OSGi services to accomplish different document level operations, for example, services to create, assemble, distribute, and archive PDF documents, add digital signatures to limit access to documents, and decode Barcoded Forms.
 These services are included in AEM Forms add-on package.
 Collectively, these services are known as document services.
 The list of available document services and their major capabilities is as below:

 * **Assembler service:** Enables you to combine, rearrange, and augment PDF and XDP documents and obtain information about PDF documents.
 It also helps convert and validate PDF documents to PDF/A standard, transforms PDF forms, XML forms, and PDF forms to PDF/A-1b, PDF/A-2b, and PDFA/A-3b.
 For more information, see [Assembler Service](/help/forms/using/assembler-service.md).